-- Go to Organization settings > Users and verify that you have permissions to access Protect data and settings. - For hosted customers, Contrast grants Protect permissions to organizations and user roles in the organization. - For on-premises customers, SuperAdmin, ServerAdmin, or System Administrator roles are required to grant Protect permissions for one or more organizations. (page 585)

-These roles can also configure which user roles have access to Protect data.

-- Ensure that you have licenses (page 547) that you can apply to servers. - To enable Protect for users, an Organization Administrator role is required.
+- Go to Organization settings > Users and verify that you have permissions to access Protect data and settings. - For hosted customers, Contrast grants Protect permissions to organizations and user roles in the organization. - For on-premises customers, SuperAdmin, ServerAdmin, or System Administrator roles are required to grant Protect permissions for one or more organizations. (page 626) - These roles can also configure which user roles have access to Protect data. - Ensure that you have licenses (page 591) that you can apply to servers. - To enable Protect for users, an Organization Administrator role is required.

 - 1. To configure the Protect settings in the Contrast web interface, log in to Contrast. - 2.
 Enable users to see and use Protect data: - a.
 In the user menu, select Organization Settings. - b.
-Select Users. - c.
-For each user who needs access to Protect data, turn on the Protect setting () - d.
+Select Users.

+- d.
 To have the new setting take effect, tell users to log out of the Contrast web interface and log in again. - 3.
 Enable Protect on servers:

-To automatically allocate licenses (page 547), an Organization Administrator or RulesAdmins role is required.
+To automatically allocate licenses (page 591), an Organization Administrator or RulesAdmins role is required.
 This option is useful if you don't want to enable Protect for servers, one at a time.

 - a.
-Select Servers in the header.
+Select Servers in the header. - b.

-- b.
 Select a server.

-- c.
-To enable Protect in the Contrast web interface, turn on the Protect setting ().
-Use any of the these methods:

-- Turn on the setting in the Protect column of the list of servers. - Select the server name and in the Overview tab, turn on the Protect setting. - Under Organization settings, select Server (page 553), select an environment, and turn on the Protect setting.
+- Turn on the setting in the Protect column of the list of servers. - Select the server name and in the Overview tab, turn on the Protect setting. - Under Organization settings, select Server (page 597), select an environment, and turn on the Protect setting.